nddave/Chlorocalc/README.md

 ![alt tag](https://raw.githubusercontent.com/nddave/Chlorocalc/master/Chlorocalc.png)

-Using genetic programming and artificial intelligence, this program creates a formula to model the correlation between light intensity and chlorophyll generation in a plant.
-This formula can then be used by greenhouses to model the most optimal plant growth.
+Using genetic programming and artificial intelligence (regression method), this program creates a formula to model the correlation between light intensity and chlorophyll generation in a plant.

 The idea is to take values of light intensity given to a plant (x variable) and chlorophyll generated (y variable) and to evolve a formula that models the two variables.
 Then use the same formula as an error function to evolve a set of values that correspond to light intensities.
 This list of light intensitites can then be used by green houses or farmers to automate an efficient plant growth cycle using changing light intensities.